CarloWood/gitache-core/README.md

 can use the first version given under `Basic usage` (see https://github.com/CarloWood/gitache) but add the following immediately after the `include(FetchContent)` line:

-    # If a local gitache submodule is present then use that rather than downloading one.
+    # If a local gitache directory is present then use that rather than downloading one.
-    if (EXISTS ${CMAKE_CURRENT_LIST_DIR}/gitache/.git)
+    if (EXISTS ${CMAKE_CURRENT_LIST_DIR}/gitache/gateway.cmake)
       # This will disable the use of the GIT_REPOSITORY/GIT_TAG below, and disable the
       # FetchContent- download and update step.
 Instead, use the gitache submodule as-is.
       set(FETCHCONTENT_SOURCE_DIR_GITACHE "${CMAKE_CURRENT_LIST_DIR}/gitache" CACHE INTERNAL "" FORCE)
     endif ()